-Her home will be built in just five days this February, thanks to the generosity of Central Florida homebuilder Park Square Homes and its subcontractors for Habitat Orlando & Osceola’s annual Builders Blitz event.
+Her home was built in just five days this February, thanks to the generosity of Central Florida homebuilder Park Square Homes and its subcontractors for Habitat Orlando & Osceola’s annual Builders Blitz event.

 “You are building a home from the ground up.
 That is a blessing,” Minunga said.
 “That is heaven sent because right now you can’t find anything similar.”